krahets/hello-algo/en/docs/chapter_array_and_linkedlist/array.md

 # Array

-An "array" is a linear data structure that operates as a lineup of similar items, stored together in a computer's memory in contiguous spaces.
+An <u>array</u> is a linear data structure that operates as a lineup of similar items, stored together in a computer's memory in contiguous spaces.
 It's like a sequence that maintains organized storage.
-Each item in this lineup has its unique 'spot' known as an "index".
+Each item in this lineup has its unique 'spot' known as an <u>index</u>.
 Please refer to the figure below to observe how arrays work and grasp these key terms.

 ![Array definition and storage method](array.assets/array_definition.png)